To make sure that you are prepared for the start of the semester, we have gathered some important next steps and resources.

 For questions regarding the photo upload process please contact IDOffice@hartford.edu.

 All students are required to submit their proof of health insurance prior to beginning of the semester.
 Students who do not have a compliant ACA plan, or who do not waive the University Student Insurance Plan available, will be automatically enrolled in and billed for the Student Health Insurance Plan offered at the University of Hartford.
+The online waiver for health insurance will be available in July.

 More information on submitting your health insurance information can be be found here.